DouglasMacKrell/plex-o-matic/typing_roadmap.md

 2. Add to pre-commit config after fixing
 3. Run test suite after each file to ensure functionality
 4. Prioritize core components that other parts depend on
+5. Use helper functions for common type checking operations